 Traveling Long Distances - The added absorbency of a booster pad helps provide leak protection during long periods of travel when mobility may be restricted.

 At Night - Many people find they tend to experience more leaks during the night.
-Using a booster pad in addition to another product during the night can help ensure a good night's rest and dry bedding in the morning.
+Using a booster pad in addition to another product at night can help ensure a good night's rest and dry bedding in the morning.

-Going Out in Public/Special Occasions - Add a booster pad to a brief or pull-on when going out of the home for added confidence and leak protection.
+Going Out in Public/Special Occasions - Add a booster pad to a brief or pull-on when leaving home for added confidence and leak protection.

-A booster pad added to a diaper is a great way to avoid untimely leaks and gain extra confidence.
-They are also helpful for people who are bedridden or wheelchair-bound, as they reduce the need for a full diaper change.
+A booster pad added to a diaper is a great way to avoid untimely leaks and maintain dryness.
+They are also helpful for people who may be bedridden or wheelchair-bound, as they reduce the need for a full diaper change.

 Customers give high ratings to NorthShore's Booster Pads & Contoured Diaper Doublers.
 Features include:

-Exclusively at NorthShore - Designed with customer input, NorthShore Booster pads are available in sizes and absorbencies not offered by other brands ... at a lower price.
+Top Rated - Designed with customer input, NorthShore Booster pads are available in sizes and absorbencies not offered by other brands ... at a better price.

-Super-Absorbent - Unique Microsorb lining contains highly absorbent polymers that lock away wetness.
+Highly Absorbent - Unique Microsorb lining contains highly absorbent polymers that locks away wetness.

-Flow-Through Design - After the pads fills, moisture flows through to absorbent undergarments underneath, minimizing leaks and reducing changes.
+Flow-Through Design - After the pad fills, moisture flows through to absorbent undergarments underneath, minimizing leaks and reducing changes.

 Contoured Boosters - Offered in larger sizes, the wings in the front and rear offer added protection for bowel incontinence.

-Adhesive Backing - Adhesive tape strips on hold the booster pads in place.
+Adhesive Backing - Adhesive tape strips hold the booster pads in place.

-Latex-Free - Also safe for those who are allergic to natural rubber proteins.
+Latex-Free - Safe for those who are allergic to natural rubber proteins.

-Designed to add absorbency to minimize changes, especially at night, NorthShore Booster Pads are a better solution than a plastic-backed liner that may leak out the sides.
-NorthShore brand booster pads are softer and slimmer than other brands as well as offer better pricing.
-These pads help to cut down on linen changes and provide more overnight protection by doubling the absorbency of a regular adult diaper or pull-on.
+Designed to add absorbency to minimize changes, especially at night, NorthShore Booster Pads can be a better solution than a plastic-backed liner that may leak out the sides.
+NorthShore brand booster pads are softer and slimmer than other brands.
+They also help to reduce linen changes and provide more overnight protection by doubling the absorbency of a regular adult diaper or pull-on.
 And, changing a booster pad is easy.
 Simply remove it from the pull-on or brief and replace with a new one.